ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-5-draft.md

 > Want to jump right into the notebook?
 [Click here!](https://ironhacks.com/notebook-viewer?path=https://raw.githubusercontent.com/ironhacks/Tutorials-COVID-19/master/tutorials-fall-2022/python/tutorial-5-regression.ipynb)

 One of the most basic forms of modeling you can do is a regression.
 It can come in many forms (Linear, Ridge, etc).
-Understanding how regression works and how to implement it is one of the foundational things to understand when begenning your journey as a data scientist.
-In this tutorial, we will be going through the fundementals over Logistic Regression, as well as looking over some code examples that you can run on your JupyterHub on the Ironhacks Platform.
+Understanding how regression works and how to implement it is one of the foundational things to understand when beginning your journey as a data scientist.
+In this tutorial, we will be going through the fundamentals over Logistic Regression, as well as looking over some code examples that you can run on your JupyterHub on the Ironhacks Platform.

 ## Outline